Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 ## Dataset Reference

-The collection of data used in this use case includes approximately 43 million rows of sample sales data:
+The collection of data used in this use case includes the following:

 - `sales_date`: date the order was processed
 - `customer_id`: customer identifier